Cross Country Wireless HF Preselector

 It can also be used with other transceivers that have sockets for a separate receiver input and receive antenna output.

-It also covers the medium wave broadcast band for MW DXers.
+It also covers the long and medium wave broadcast band for MW DXers.

 The Preselector is a passive high Q design that does not use an additional amplifier or require external power.

-Frequency tuning range: 0.5 to 55 MHz in five bands
+Frequency tuning range: 100 kHz to 31 MHz in five bands

 Input impedance: 50 ohms